 It's helpful to know which auto insurance companies are more affordable in your state than others, especially since Michigan motorists are paying about 70% more than the average U.S. state for their no-fault benefits.
 Below we've ranked 17 companies in Michigan to give drivers an idea for the cheapest rates in the state.
 Rates are based on two single men and two married couples.
 Hastings Mutual, a local company, ranked as the cheapest insurer in Michigan with the lowest average rates at $551 annually.
 Three other companies also had average rates below $1,000 a year: Chubb, MEEMIC Insurance, and Nationwide.
 However, MEEMIC is only available to educators.
 State Farm was the most expensive company with drivers paying over $2,846 per year on average.

-*Farm Bureau and MEEMIC are both exclusive insurance.
+*Farm Bureau and MEEMIC are both exclusive insurance companies.
 Farm Bureau Car Insurance requires a membership, and annual dues vary between $45 and $50 based on the county you live in.

 This can look different depending on where you actually live, drive, and park your car.
 For those people who'd like to see which insurers operate in your town and have the cheapest rates, just enter your zip code in the box above to start your search.
 We've also included the full list of 17 car insurance companies in our Michigan analysis, and ranked them from the lowest to the most expensive companies based on our four benchmark drivers.
 The actual quotes you'll get will differ based on your own circumstances.